-Sure, you can get a massage pretty well anywhere in Thailand, but the centers in Chiang Mai are among the best — and least expensive — in the country.
-Thai massage is serious business.
+Sure, you can get a massage pretty well anywhere in Thailand, but the centers in Chiang Mai are among the best—and least expensive—in the country.
+Thai massage is a serious business.

-Another unique experience — and good cause — is to get a massage from one of the rehabilitated inmates from Chiang Mai's Women's Correctional Institute.
+Another unique experience—and a good cause—is to get a massage from one of the rehabilitated inmates from Chiang Mai's Women's Correctional Institute.
 The program provides real-life skills and a way to earn an income for released convicts.

-Thailand is home to a number of educational retreats, holistic centers, and massage schools.
+Thailand is home to several educational retreats, holistic centers, and massage schools.
 If you enjoy receiving and giving massages, join a school to learn proper technique and become certified!